chocolatetoothpaste/camino/README.md

     // passing in a simple function as the callback for this route camino.route( "/api/user/@user_id/message/%id", callback );

-    // org.init would be part of the same pretend controller framework
-    // passing in some sample options
-    camino.route( "/api/organization/@id", { responder: SomeCustomResponderObject, methods: ["GET", "POST"] }, org.init );

     var http = require('http');
     var server = http.createServer().listen(31415, '127.0.0.1');